lucagws05-cloud/Runner-Training-Plan-Generator/README.md

 This project came about as all group members are avid runners and preparing for a half-marathon happening later in the year, however faced a distinct lack of options when it came to finding running plans to follow.
 All present options were either of not sufficient quality, or behind a paywall.
 Realizing that other runners would likely be facing similar issues, we were motivated to create a program which would generate followable plans based on the personal needs of each user.

 Several limitations should be taken into account.
 This program is based on general running principles so the medical condition of each individual is not taken into consideration.
+Additionally, each user's time availability will not be taken into account; if they can't run on a certain day for whatever reason, we cannot take that into account.

 A distinct challenge we faced was that no group members had any previous coding experience; we would have to learn python in a very short time frame.
 Aside from the clear problem that a lack of coding knowledge presents, this also meant it was hard for us to determine the scope of our project, and whether it would be possible to actually create what we hoped to in the time frame we were working with.
 With no knowledge of coding, we had no sense of what was reasonable or not.
 Additionally, trying to learn python focusing on object-oriented programming, in such a short time frame meant that we were essentially learning starting from the middle, rather than the beginning.

-It is made to make running be fun, while improving.
-The problem is that usually running apps are too serious and not constructive in a fun way.
-We aim to solve this problem

-For runners to be able to track their running.
-Help runners of different experience levels achieve their specific race goals in a structured and safe way.
+# Features
+    - Generates personal week-by week running plans
+    - Ensures appropriate training load, and prevents overloading
+    - Built using object oriented programming design

+# Prerequisites
+    - Python 3.10 or higher
+    - Pip

+# Check your Python Version
+python --version

 # Installation Instructions:
 # Clone the Repository